 There needs to be another path to innovation that is not based on expanding knowledge for knowledge’s sake and then developing an application.
 Rather, a problem or need should be identified and a team of the right people should be brought together to solve it.
 A new book called The New ABC’s of Research: Achieving Breakthrough Collaborations by Ben Shneiderman has caught my eye.
 He presents “The ABC Principle” combining applied and basic research to produce higher impact research as compared to research conducted independently.
 This type of organizational partnership and teamwork accelerates innovation and produces more frequent success stories than individuals working alone.

-Dr. Susan Love Research Foundation collaborates in exactly this way and that is why I am so excited about this book!
+Dr. Susan Love Foundation for Breast Cancer Research collaborates in exactly this way and that is why I am so excited about this book!
 Our current NIH-funded study includes an all-female team of radiologists, a face-recognition software expert, and a surgeon developing a self-reading ultrasound that will be able to triage palpable breast lumps in remote areas around the world where resources are limited.
 Each of us approaches the same problem differently and bringing together these different ways of thinking has created a wonderful problem-solving synergy.
 Our goal for this study is to easily identify the 75% of premenopausal women with palpable lumps that are obviously benign, and focus resources on the ones that might well be malignant.

 We have put together another amazing team of physicists, engineers, radiologists, and lactation experts from multiple institutions on a study for which we’re currently seeking funding.
 This multi-disciplinary team of people who don’t usually get to work together is attempting to map the anatomy of the breast ducts.
 Believe it or not, this has never been done!
 This is partly because most current research is conducted on rats and mice who have one duct per teat (nipple).
 Women, on the other hand, have six to nine openings in the nipple and many ducts that arborize, like branches of a tree.
 If we had a map, we would know exactly what tissue to remove for ductal carcinoma in situ (DCIS), which is contained in one duct system, and open the door to intraductal therapy or image-guided surgery.
 This has been a goal of mine for a long time, but it is the combination of a multidisciplinary, multi-institutional, international team that has allowed us to collect the preliminary data necessary to support a major grant application.
 The basic premise is that lactating women have ducts filled with milk which can be seen on 3D ultrasound, allowing us to capture the pictures which the physicists and engineers can analyze to determine the usual pattern and common variations of breast ducts.
 We are excited about the potential of this project and will report back on our progress.